 - More Ways to Cool Down your House and Yourself!

 There are plenty more ways to help you cool down too.
 If your home is still feeling hot after trying the tips above and you’re feeling uncomfortable in the heat, try a few of the following things too:

 - If you have children, go out and play in a paddling pool or sprinklers around 6 o’clock in the evening when it’s cooling down a bit.
 This will help them cool down before bed to help them sleep better.
 A tepid bath works too.

 - For adults, a cool shower or bath works well and not using hot water will help keep the air temperature pleasant too or you can try finding an ice bath temperature that is tolerable to your body.

 - Don’t cook meals that require the hob or the oven to be on for a long time as these create a lot of heat too.
 Instead, opt for summery salads or filled wraps that don’t require cooking.

 - Drink plenty of cold liquids.
 Keep water in the fridge to make it even more refreshing.
 If you don’t enjoy drinking water, have plenty of other drinks available and chilled and make sure you drink plenty throughout the day.

-- Some ice and some ice creams or ice lollies in the freezer are a great idea too!
+- Some ice and some ice creams or freeze pops for kids in the freezer are a great idea too!

 - Dress in light natural fibres like cotton or linen and choose the same materials for your bedding too.
 Many of us don’t even need a duvet at night when the weather is hot — an empty duvet cover or nothing at all works for warm-blooded people.

 - A cold flannel over your face when you’re feeling too hot is so refreshing.
 If you enjoy using face masks, you can put them in the fridge for a day or so before using and this will help you cool down quickly too.
 This works especially well with sheet masks.